 Before your procedure, we will give you the necessary anaesthetic - see below for more details.
-Your anaesthetist will also discuss post-operative pain relief with you and if you are having an epidural this may be put in before you are anaesthetised.
-You will need to have catheter inserted into your bladder once you are asleep so we can measure urine output.
+Your anaesthetist will also discuss post-operative pain relief with.
+You will need to have a catheter inserted once you are asleep so we can measure urine output.
 This will be removed within the first few days after the operation.

-Surgery for rectal and sigmoid cancer can be performed by a standard 'open' operation with an incision in the abdomen or by laparoscopic 'keyhole' surgery.
-Keyhole surgery still requires an incision through which the tumour is removed.
-The choice of method depends on a number of factors including the size and position of the cancer, your build and coexisting medical conditions, any previous operations on your abdomen, and surgery preference.
-Please feel free to discuss with your surgeon if you need clarification.
+Colonectomy can be performed by a standard 'open' operation with an incision in the abdomen or by laparoscopic 'keyhole' surgery.
+Keyhole surgery still requires an incision through which the tumour is removed the choice of method depends on a number of factors including the part of the bowel to be removed, the reasons for your surgery, your build and coexisting medical conditions, any previous operations on your abdomen, and surgeon preference.
+Please feel free to discuss this with your surgeon if you need clarification.
 With keyhole surgery it is sometimes not possible to complete the procedure using this technique; there would be a need to convert to an open operation in this case.

-At the start of the operation we take the opportunity to look inside your tummy at the rectum and other parts of the abdomen - for example the liver, stomach, small intestine or ovaries.
+The first part of the procedure is to assess the abdominal contents.
+We can usually see the exact nature of the disease in your colon and also check other parts of the abdomen - for example the liver, stomach, small intestine or ovaries.

-The rectum and colon above it are then mobilised (freed up from their surrounding attachments) so that the rectum can be safely removed, along with some of the mesorectum (fatty tissue that carries the blood vessels and lymph drainage to the bowel).
-Often the adjacent part of the colon is removed as well as to enable better clearance of the disease.
-In most cases the remaining bowel ends can be joined up again using special stapling instruments or sutures (stitches).
+The colon is then mobilised (freed up from its surrounding attachments) so that it can be safely removed, along with some of the mesentery (a flat fatty sheet that carries the blood vessels and lymph drainage from the bowel).
+In most cases the remaining bowel ends can be joined up again either using special stapling instruments or sutures.

 If a stoma (where the bowel is brought out to the skin) is needed then this will have been discussed in advance.
-At the end of the operation the abdominal wall is stitched together and then the skin closed, usually with absorbable sutures (so there is no need for stitches to be removed after the procedure).
+At the end of the operation the abdominal wall is stitched together and then the skin is closed, often with absorbable sutures (so there is no need for stitches to be removed after the procedure).